Dr. Balin has received numerous National Institutes of Health and private foundation

-and inflammation on the blood brain barrier in cerebrovascular disease, modification
+- Effects of infection and inflammation on the blood brain barrier in cerebrovascular

-of neuronal cytoskeletal proteins through phosphorylation and the action of transglutaminase,
+- Modification of neuronal cytoskeletal proteins through phosphorylation and the action

-and pathogenesis of chronic disease associated with the aging process.
-Dr. Balin has
+- Pathogenesis of chronic disease associated with the aging process.

 NIH/NIA - R29-AG10160 ; - PI; "The neuronal cytoskeleton in aging and Alzheimer's